AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/fallout/compare-segments-fallout.md

 >[!IMPORTANT]
 >
->Filters used as checkpoints in Fallout must use a container that is at a lower level than the overall context of the Fallout visualization.
+>Segments used as checkpoints in Fallout must use a container that is at a lower level than the overall context of the Fallout visualization.
 With a person-context Fallout, segments used as checkpoints must be session or event-based segments.
 With a session-context Fallout, segments used as checkpoint must be event-based segments.
 If you use an invalid combination, the fallout is 100%.
 You see a warning to the Fallout visualization when you add an incompatible segment as a touchpoint.
 Certain invalid segment container combinations lead to invalid Fallout diagrams, such as:
 >
 >* Using a person-based segment as a touchpoint inside a person-context Fallout visualization
 >* Using a person-based segment as a touchpoint inside a session-context Fallout visualization